uc-python/.github/profile/README.md

 # Python Training at the University of Cincinnati

-Find all slides here at [uc-python.github.io](https://uc-python.github.io).
+Find all slides at [uc-python.github.io](https://uc-python.github.io).